jrb-s2c-github/atomika/README.md

 2) Improve flow of cluster bootup.
 Currently, common task are firstly done on the control planes then on the workers.
 It would be better to perform all the common task simultaneously.
 3) Remove cloudinit since it has been replaced by bootstrapping
+4) Tasks related to MetalLb and Ingress establishment should not be attempted when this has not been configured.
+Currently, it is attempted and give rise to errors in the boot play.
+5) Documentation on how to open up the Ingress for topologies other than the high availability one.
+However, nothing prevents one from attempting this yourself.
+Theoretically it should be possible to add an Ingress to any type of Atomika cluster.
+6) Is it possible to do cluster upgrades from Ansible?
+7) Graphical user interface to configure bootstrapping, Atomika topology and Jetpack CI/CD

 ## Publications in which Atomika features
 1) As host for the Spinnaker CI/CD platform: https://github.com/jrb-s2c-github/spinnaker_tryout